IeAT-ASPIDE/Event-Detection-Engine/README.md

 * _PREndpoint_ - Endpoint for fetching Prometheus data
 * _ESEndpoint_ - Endpoint for fetching ElasticSearch data
 * _MPort_ - Sets the monitoring port for the selected Endpoint (defaults to 9200)
-* _KafkaEndpoint_ - Endpoint for a pre existing Kafka deployment
+* _KafkaEndpoint_ - Endpoint for a pre-existing Kafka deployment
 * _KafkaPort_ - Sets the Kafka port for the selected Kafka Endpoint (defaults to 9092)
 * _KafkaTopic_ - Name of the kafka topic to be used
 * _Query_ - The query string to be used for fetching data: